CruGlobal/google-account-migration-script/README.md

 `bundle install`

 ## setup and permissions
 Before you run the script, you will need to create key_login.rb, config.json, and config.yml.
-Then copy the respective example files and follow the configuration/setup as follows:
+Copy the respective example files and follow the configuration/setup as follows:

 ### key_login.rb